gguo78/dp-rag/documents/report.md

 This paper describes a practical solution (DP-RAG) aimed at addressing these privacy concerns with *Differential Privacy* (DP).
 The solution is based on two pillars:

 * A method to collect documents related to the question in a way that does not prevent its output to be used in a DP mechanism.
-* A method to use the collected documents to prompt a LLM and produce a reponse with DP guarantees.
+* A method to use the collected documents to prompt a LLM and produce a response with DP guarantees.

 The paper describes also some empirical tests and shows that *DP-RAG* is most effective in context where enough documents give elements of response.